 \subsection{Insertion and Deletion can largely disagree and weakly correlate with localization metrics}

-Evaluating AMs is an open question \cite{doshi2017accountability,doshi2017towards} and no automatic evaluation metric is yet a single best estimator of AM faithfulness.
-Therefore, the community resort to a suite of metrics (4 of them in this paper).
-Following upon the finding in Sec.~\ref{sec:insDel} that Insertion and Deletion do not qualitatively reflect AM quality (but instead confidence scores), here, we quantify how the 4 metrics correlate with one another.
+Evaluating AMs is an open question \citep{doshi2017accountability,doshi2017towards} and no automatic evaluation metric is yet a single best estimator of AM faithfulness.
+Therefore, the community uses suites of metrics (four of them in this paper).
+We quantify how these four metrics correlate with one another.

-\subsec{Experiments} We compute a Spearman-rank correlation coefficient for each pair of metrics from all the AMs generated for ImageNet-CL images using all 12 CNNs and 9 methods.
+\subsec{Experiments} We compute the Spearman-rank correlation coefficient for each pair of metrics from all the AMs generated for ImageNet-CL images using all 12 CNNs and 9 methods.

-\subsec{Results} First, we find that, when CNNs correctly classify images, Pointing Game and WSL strongly and positively correlate (Spearman-rank correlation of 0.82).
-However, these two localization metrics only weakly correlate with score-based metrics (Table.~\ref{tab:metriccorrelation-imagenet-cl}; from -0.09 to 0.18).
-Importantly, Insertion and Deletion strongly disagree over all 12 CNNs tested (Table.~\ref{tab:metriccorrelation-imagenet-cl}; 0.86).
-That is, a heatmap considered good under Insertion is highly likely to be considered bad under Deletion, and vice versa.
-We hypothesize that this divergence between Insertion and Deletion is due to the fact that our set of networks contain both vanilla and robust models, and that the two score-based metrics are reflecting the confidence-score distributions instead of the AM quality.
+\subsec{Results} When CNNs correctly classify images, Pointing Game and WSL strongly and positively correlate (Spearman-rank correlation of 0.82).
+These two localization metrics only weakly correlate with score-based metrics (Table.~\ref{tab:metriccorrelation-imagenet-cl}; from -0.09 to 0.18).
+Insertion and Deletion are strongly correlated as they are both strongly correlated with confidence scores (Table.~\ref{tab:metriccorrelation-imagenet-cl}; 0.86).
+A heatmap considered good under Insertion is highly likely to be considered bad under Deletion, and vice versa.
+We hypothesize that this divergence between Insertion and Deletion is due to the fact that our set of networks contain both vanilla and robust models and that the two score-based metrics are reflecting the confidence-score distributions instead of the AM quality.